Introduction to Bioconductor and standard classes

 What types of data do we have to deal with?

-- ‘Rectangular’ data (matrices of numeric values for a set of features and samples)
+- Rectangular data (Matrices of numeric values for features and samples)

 - …

-For each of these data types, Bioconductor provides standard classes.
+For each of these data types, Bioconductor provides standard object classes designed specifically to store and handle them properly.

 There are often many ways of creating an object of a given class, including:

-- loading processed data or annotations provided via (Bioconductor) packages.
+- Loading processed data or annotations from Bioconductor packages

 Why use standardized classes?